bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:37 PM CT, February 19</p>
+<p class="updated_time"> Latest data: 08:39 PM CT, February 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 63°, which is 6° *colder* than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

 - 51°
-- Drizzle
+- Overcast
-- 88% humidity
+- 90% humidity
-- 9 mph wind
+- 11 mph wind
-- 72% cloud cover
+- 99% cloud cover
 - 49 AQI 🟩
 - 0.01 inches of rain in the past 24 hours